truenas/documentation/content/SCALEUIReference/SystemSettings/AdvancedSettingsScreen.md

 {{< trueimage src="/images/SCALE/SystemSettings/TimeoutDialog.png" alt="Logout Dialog" id="Logout Dialog" >}}

 **Extend Session** resets the token counter.
-If the button is not clicked, the TrueNAS SCALE terminates the session automatically and returns to the log in screen.
+If the button is not clicked, the TrueNAS SCALE terminates the session automatically and returns to the login screen.
 {{< /expand >}}

  **Configure** opens the **Token Settings** screen.